That Seemingly Empty Place

 There are many lonely places in Sardinia; it is so sparsely inhabited that it is easy to find yourself utterly alone, surrounded only by the lively silence of the countryside.
 But the locals warn that, should you be tempted to pick up that old glass doorknob in an abandoned furriadroxu or to hop a fence to follow a short cut, someone is always watching you.
 There’s the everyday truth to it: small towns whose livelihood is based on agriculture and shepherding spend plenty of time in the countryside and notice any small change - a new car in town, two tiny moving dots on horizon, an unfamiliar voice in the bar.
 And there is the otherworldly connotation as well - Sardinia is a place of fairies and witches, good and bad.

 The last Great War is worn like a scar by all of the First World.
-And now this strange lookout lies in the middle of a field with no roads leading to it, no signs of life, with the pristine skeleton of a dead sheep inside one bunker.
-The walls sweat a coat of loneliness that seeps in to your consciousness.
+And now this strange lookout lies in the middle of a field with no roads leading to it, no signs of life, with the pristine skeleton of a lone sheep inside one bunker.
+The walls sweat a coat of loneliness.
 Young men lived here, far from home, with the fear of death and the wound of responsibility being scratched deeper into their character - bored and scared and damaged and proud.
-Today no one is around.
-But someone is watching.
+Today no one is around but we are all being watched.